What Is an Open Primary?

 - Wyoming

-Pros and Cons to Open Primaries
+Pros and Cons of Open Primaries

 Open primaries share roots with primary elections in general.
 Rather than allowing party caucuses to name a presidential nominee, progressive reformers of the early 20th century: